AllenInstitute/MIES/Packages/IPNWB/Readme.rst

   the data into Igor Pro back.
-- For AD/DA/TTL groups the naming scheme is data\_\ ``XXXXX``\ \_[AD/DA/TTL]\ ``suffix`` where ``XXXXX`` is a running number incremented for every sweep ``suffix`` the channel number (TTL channels: plus TTL line).
+- For AD/DA/TTL groups the naming scheme is data\_\ ``XXXXX``\ \_[AD/DA/TTL]\ ``suffix`` where ``XXXXX`` is a running number incremented for every sweep and ``suffix`` the channel number (TTL channels: plus TTL line).
 - For I=0 clamp mode neither the DA data nor the stimset is saved.
 - Some entries in the following tree are specific to MIES, these are marked